gabrielfmagalhaes/data-structure-algorithms-go/README.md

-This is a repository dedicated to study, learn and solve Data Structure algorithms from Grokking Algorithms books (not all) and a few others
+This is a repository dedicated to study, learn and solve Data Structure algorithms from Grokking Algorithms books (not all) and some from LeetCode

 ### Contemplated problems ###
 - Divide and Conquer ✔